professionalising case analysis

 - The DesistCards is a set of cards to use in councelling sessions with individuals.

 The DesistCards are available for download in English.
 The format allows you to print the cards at a local copy shop.
-Additionally, we have versions in German, Polish, Macedonian, Slovak, and Romanian, which we will be happy to send you on request.
+Additionally, we have digital versions in German, Polish, Macedonian, Slovak, and Romanian, which we will be happy to send you on request.